gustavodiasag/clox/NOTES.md

 # Stack frames and frame pointers

 Each function has local memory associated with it to hold incoming parameters, local variables and temporary variables.
-This region of memory is called a stack frame and is allocated on the process's stack.
+This region of memory is called a stack frame and is allocated on the process' stack.
 A frame pointer contains the base address of the function's frame.
 The code to access local variables within a function is generated in terms of offsets to the frame pointer.
 Consider a simple example:

 ```c
 void bar(int a, int b)